royd2023/SpotifyRemote/README.md

 # ECE2360FinalProject

 Current code is extremely messy.
 Will have to tidy up!
+TODO:
+- Change the way Spotify opens and closes because it affects other applications.

 Description:
 This project is a Spotify remote with basic functionality such as: